small, medium and large popcorn and candy floss deals highlighted in cartoon format

 Waffle with ice cream scoop

-One of the strongest dessert combos.
-Fixed pricing keeps it simple.
+One of the strongest dessert combos you can offer.
+Fixed pricing keeps it simple and makes production predictable.

 Waffle with premium topping bundle

-Instead of listing multiple toppings, group them into one upgrade.
+Instead of listing multiple toppings individually, group them into one upgrade.

-Dessert combos work particularly well at festivals where customers are already planning to treat themselves.
+Dessert combos work especially well at festivals because customers are already in a spending mood and want something indulgent.

 Kids vs Adult Combo Strategies